Investigate the Cause of Your TMJ

 Physical therapy such as ultrasound, moist heat and ice, and exercises sooth, stretch and strengthen your jaw muscles.

 Education and counseling can help you understand what’s causing or aggravating your TMJ pain, so you can avoid it.
 Teeth clenching or grinding, leaning on your chin, or biting your fingernails can be TMJ pain intensifiers.
-These TMJ treatments won’t eliminate your condition, but they can help control your symptoms.
+Habit modifications and at-home TMJ treatments like these won’t eliminate your condition, but they can help control your symptoms.

 Restoration of Your Teeth